Multifactorisations and Divisor Functions: Conclusion and further areas for consideration

 \section{Conclusion and further areas for consideration}

+We have established here the formula in Theorem \ref{enum22} for the function ${\cal N}_m(n)$, which counts all $m$-part joint ordered factorisations for an integer $n$.
+This function arises naturally when counting either $m$ part joint ordered factorisations or $m$ part sum systems.
+The implicit sum over divisor relations for ${\cal N}_m(n)$, given in Theorem~\ref{sdf}, has an inherent symmetry which indicates that the number theoretic function ${\cal N}_m(n)$ might be worthy of further investigation in its own right.

-Regarding the results contained in this paper we have demonstrated that for a fixed target integer $N$, the sum system components exhibit an invariance in the sum of their elements, and for the centralised sum systems this translates into a sum of squares invariance.
-We have also managed to construct and enumerate the number of $m$-part (centralised) sum systems using associated divisor functions and Stirling numbers of the second kind, demonstrating that these counting functions obey a sum over divisors relation, thereby generalising and clarifying a result of Long's detailed in \cite{long}.
+For sum systems we have demonstrated that for a fixed target integer $n$, the sum system components exhibit an invariance in the sum of their elements, and for the centralised sum systems this translates into a sum of squares invariance.

-In consideration of de Bruijn's question regarding complementing set systems (sum systems) for $\mathbb{Z}$ rather than $\mathbb{N}$, the results detailed in this paper, combined with those of \cite{mcl2,mnh1,mcl4} imply that if the target set is centro-symmetric about the origin, then the component sets of the sum system must be palindromic, and can be constructed via joint ordered factorisations.
+In consideration of de Bruijn's question regarding complementing set systems (sum systems) for $\mathbb{Z}$ rather than $\mathbb{N}$, the results detailed in this paper, combined with those of \cite{mcl2,mnh1,mcl4} give methods for constructing centro-symmetric sets of integers or half integers about the origin, via joint ordered factorisations.
 For target sets which are not symmetric about the origin this is a much harder question and could form the focus of future investigations.

-\section{Disclosure statement}
+\subsection{Disclosure statement}

 No potential conflict of interests was reported by the authors.